Anosmia (Smell Loss)

-Hyposmia is a decrease in the ability to smell, and anosmia is a total loss of smell.
-Smell loss is often associated with taste loss because in order to taste we must also be able to smell.
-The causes of hyposmia and anosmia are diverse ranging from a simple viral cold all the way to an intracranial skull base tumor that has damaged the nerve responsible for smell.
-The complexity of smell loss is exactly why you need a nose and sinus specialist at Houston Advanced Nose & Sinus.
-Dr. Kuperan is one of the few fellowship certified Rhinologists in all of Texas with specialized expertise, experience, and skills in treating patients with all causes of smell loss.
+Anosmia is a total loss of smell, and a decrease in the ability to smell is called hyposmia.
+The causes of hyposmia and anosmia are diverse, ranging from a simple viral cold all the way to an intracranial skull base tumor that has damaged the nerve responsible for smell.
+The complexity of smell loss is exactly why you need an experienced nose and sinus specialist.
+Houston Anosmia Specialist Dr. Arjuna Kuperan is one of the few fellowship certified Rhinologists in all of Texas with specialized expertise, experience, and skills in treating patients with all causes of smell loss.

 The most common cause of smell loss is any virus that causes an upper respiratory infection, and we now know that COVID-19 has become a major cause of anosmia globally.
 In fact, smell loss can be one of the initial presenting symptoms of infection with COVID-19.1 If you are experiencing sudden anosmia or other COVID-19 symptoms, please seek medical attention immediately.